 Yes!
 I recommend wrapping leftovers in plastic wrap, then storing it in an airtight, freezer-safe container for up to 3 months.
 Thaw before serving.

-What are some good toppings for this recipe?
+What are some good toppings for this gluten free cornbread recipe?

 You can top it with butter, honey butter, plain honey, crushed pecans, or a mix of all of these!
 You can also just serve it plain.
 It’s delicious any way you serve it!

-How do I know if it’s done in the middle?
+How do I know if the cornbread is done in the middle?

-Insert a toothpick into the center of the cornbread.
+Insert a toothpick into the center.
 If it comes out clean, it is done!
 If the toothpick doesn’t come out clean, but the edges are getting too dark, drape a layer of foil over the pan to keep it from browning further on top.

 a closeup of a slice of cornbread drizzled with honey and butter